The key difference between work and heat is that work is the ordered motion in one direction whereas heat is the random motion of molecules.

 Work and heat are the two most important concepts of thermodynamics.
-Work and heat are highly interrelated, but they are not quite the same.
+Work and heat are highly interrelated to each other but they are not quite the same.
 The quest to understand work and heat goes way back.
 With these two concepts cleared, classical thermodynamics became one of the “completed” fields in physics.
 Both heat and work are concepts of energy.
 Theories of heat and work have a huge significance in thermodynamics, motor mechanics and machinery.
-In this article, we are going to discuss the definition, similarities, and differences between heat and work.

-What is the difference between Heat and Work?
+What is the Difference Between Work and Heat?